-This project is investigating how corporate boards assess cyber risk and make decisions about investments in cyber security, working with the assertion that board-level approaches to cyber risk cannot be understood in isolation of other business risks.
-The aim of this project is to extend existing research on board responses to cyber in order to identify, understand, and account for broader internal and external decision-making factors.
+This project investigated how corporate boards assess cyber risk and make decisions about investments in cyber security, working with the assertion that board-level approaches to cyber risk cannot be understood in isolation of other business risks.
+The aim of this project was to extend existing research on board responses to cyber in order to identify, understand, and account for broader internal and external decision-making factors.

-The project has three key objectives:
+The project had three key objectives: